-Slavery and human trafficking are complex issues, as a result, Hyatt frequently collaborates with industry groups and experts to shape our knowledge and programs.
+Slavery and human trafficking are complex issues, and Hyatt frequently collaborates with industry groups and experts to shape our knowledge and programs.

-Hyatt works in close partnership with the Sustainable Hospitality Alliance and is a longstanding and active member of the organization's Human Rights working group.
-In 2022, the Hyatt Hotels Foundation provided the initial donation to launch the American Hotel & Lodging Association Foundation's (AHLAF) "No Room for Trafficking Survivor Fund".
-With this donation, in 2023, a representative from Hyatt Hotels Foundation continued serving as co-chair of the "No Room for Trafficking" (NRFT) Advisory Council, which is bringing together industry executives to collaborate on opportunities for the industry's unified human trafficking prevention and awareness efforts.
-In addition, a Hyatt representative continued serving as a member of the NRFT Industry Impact Leaders group, where they work with representatives of diverse business verticals from across the hotel industry to drive deliverables in support of shared training, awareness, and survivor support goals.
+Hyatt works in close partnership with the World Sustainable Hospitality Alliance and is a longstanding and active member of the organization's Human Rights working group.

+In 2022, the Hyatt Hotels Foundation provided the initial donation to launch the American Hotel & Lodging Association Foundation's (AHLAF) "No Room for Trafficking Survivor Fund."
+In 2024, a representative from Hyatt Hotels Foundation continued serving as co-chair of the "No Room for Trafficking" (NRFT) Advisory Council, which brings together industry executives to collaborate on industry-wide human trafficking prevention and awareness efforts.
+In addition, in 2024, a Hyatt representative continued serving as a member of the NRFT Industry Impact Leaders group, where they work with representatives from across the hotel industry to drive deliverables in support of shared training, awareness, and survivor support goals.

-In 2023, the NRFT Survivor Fund awarded its first round of grants to four non-profit organizations working in the human trafficking and survivor empowerment fields.
-Hyatt's representatives on the NRFT Advisory Council and NRFT Industry Impact Leaders group worked with industry peers and the AHLA Foundation to develop the grant process, review applications and approve recommended awardees, while combining efforts to amplify grantee's work throughout the award period.
+In 2024, the NRFT Survivor Fund awarded its second round of grants to four nonprofit organizations working in the human trafficking prevention and survivor empowerment fields.
+Hyatt's representatives on the NRFT Advisory Council and NRFT Industry Impact Leaders group worked with industry peers and the AHLA Foundation to implement the grant process, review applications and approve recommended awardees, while combining efforts to amplify grantees' work throughout the award period.
 Through these collaborations, Hyatt gains insights and addresses potential risks related to human rights and forced labor in the hospitality industry.

-- Hyatt works with our industry peers to: - Identify appropriate mechanisms to address human rights issues throughout the value chain, from direct employment through to supply chains.
+- · Hyatt works with our industry peers to: - Identify appropriate mechanisms to address human rights issues throughout the value chain, from direct employment through to supply chains. - Develop relevant training and other resources for those working in the industry.

-- Identify appropriate human rights key evaluation indicators to implement guidance and define targets. - Develop relevant training and other resources for those working in the industry. - Hyatt helped to develop the Sustainable Hospitality Alliance's Position Statement on Human Trafficking. - Hyatt supports the Sustainable Hospitality Alliance's Principles on Forced Labour.
+- Helped develop the World Sustainable Hospitality Alliance's Position Statement on Human Trafficking. - Supports the World Sustainable Hospitality Alliance's Principles on Forced Labour.